lavignepierre/pierrelavigne/index.markdown

 I am a postdoctoral researcher at Institut Louis Bachelier.
 I work on mean field games theory and climate-finance.

-__Mathematical fields of interests__: Mean field games and their numerical aspects, optimization, control theory.
+Mathematical fields of interests: Mean field games and their numerical aspects, optimization, control theory.

-__Other fields__: carbon and ecological footprint, design of sustainable systems, climate science and economics.
+Other fields: carbon and ecological footprint, design of sustainable systems, climate science and economics.